angular/angular/aio/content/guide/router-tutorial-toh.md

 In contrast, back in the `Hero Detail` route, [the component was recreated](#snapshot-the-no-observable-alternative) each time you selected a different hero from the list of heroes.

 At the top level, paths that begin with `/` refer to the root of the application.
-But child routes extend the path of the parent route.
+Child routes extend the path of the parent route.
 With each step down the route tree, you add a slash followed by the route path, unless the path is empty.

 Apply that logic to navigation within the crisis center for which the parent path is `/crisis-center`.